simolus3/sqlite3.dart/sqlcipher_flutter_libs/README.md

 - Linux: SQLCipher is compiled and linked against a static OpenSSL library that you need to install manually (e.g. `apt install libssl-dev` on Debian).
   OpenSSL is linked into the generated `.so`, so your users don't have to have OpenSSL installed.
 - Windows: SQLCipher is compiled and linked against a static OpenSSL library that you need to install manually (`choco install openssl` works with Chocolatey).
-  OpenSSL is linked into the generated `.dll`, so your users don't have to have OpenSSL installed.
+  OpenSSL is statically linked into the generated `.dll`, so your users don't have to have OpenSSL installed.

 When using this package on Android, you need to tell the `sqlite3` package how to open `sqlcipher` since it will attempt to open the regular